174 Comments

 e.c.'s avatar

 And before that, Michener, and (not an endorsement!)
 Margaret Mitchell.
 Also Charles Dickens.
-(While I realize that his novels were published in serial form, the amount of padding in, say, Nicholws Nickleby and Martin Chuzzlewit is completely OTT.)
+(While I realize that his novels were published in serial form, the amount of padding in, say, Nicholas Nickleby and Martin Chuzzlewit is completely OTT.)

-As far as I can tell (from bookstore some years ago), people love doorstopper novels, whether trash or treasure.
+As far as I can tell (from bookstore work some years ago), people love doorstopper novels, whether trash or treasure.
 A lot of shlocky writing - Valley of the Dolls, most everything Harold Robbins published = huge books.
 Stephen King has pushed the limits per doorstopers throughout his career.
 Once Herman Wouk decided to tackle WWII in its entirety, he ran well over 1k pages in each book (The Winds of War, War and Remembrance).

 Expand full comment